scottlackey/sl.logstash/README.md

-# Logstash role for Ansible
+# Logstash role for Ansible sl_logstash

 An Ansible Role that manages Logstash on Debian/Ubuntu/Centos with configuration options for kafka and elasticsearch for use in an ELK stack.
 Includes options for SSL/TLS